Udayendu/docker-pune-meetup-march23/README.md

 # Changelog
-- Kubernetes Cluster deployment using Ansible & Jenkins
+- Kubernetes Cluster deployment using Ansible, Docker & Jenkins
 - This deployment will setup a Kubernetes Cluster of:
   - Master Node: 1
   - Worker Nodes: 3